Epidemic Spreading with External Agents: Main Results and Discussion

+As a preview as to how to apply this result, consider a line graph on $n$ nodes -- this can be partitioned into $\sqrt{n}$ segments each of length $\sqrt{n}$.
+Then, by the above result, the random spreading policy takes $O(\sqrt{n}\log n)$ time to infect all nodes.

 Next we obtain a spreading time bound for a \emph{greedy} spreading policy, which we call the \emph{Greedy Subgraph Infection} (or GSI) policy.
-The policy is based on the (optimal) partitioning of the graph that we constructed in the above theorems, and is as follows: given the subgraphs $G_i, i\in\{1,2,\ldots,g(n)\}$, they are infected through sequential greedy (as opposed to \emph{homogeneous}) long-range contact, i.e., $||L(t)||_1 = L_{\min}(n)$, and $L(t)$ is supported on a single node $j(t)$ within any \emph{maximally healthy} subgraph at time $t$ (i.e., one which minimizes $|G_i\cap\mathcal{S}(t)|$).
-The finish time of the GSI policy is $O(h(n))$ in expectation and \emph{w.h.p.}, which we state as follows:
+The policy is based on any given graph partition like that in the above theorem, and is as follows: given partition $\Pi$ with subgraphs $G_i, i\in\{1,2,\ldots,g(n)\}$, they are infected through sequential greedy (as opposed to \emph{homogeneous}) external infection, i.e., $||L(t)||_1 = L_{\min}$, and $L(t)$ is supported on a single node $j(t)$ within any \emph{maximally healthy} subgraph at time $t$ (i.e., one which minimizes $|G_i\cap\mathcal{S}(t)|$).
+The spreading time of the GSI policy is $O(h(\Pi))$ in expectation and \emph{w.h.p.}, which we state as follows: